Matt Wettstein, DPM

 Experienced podiatrist specializing in all foot care including wound care and sports medicine in Twin Falls.

-woman spreading lotion on the bottom of her footUnsightly dry or scaly feet can be a problem for patients of all ages.
+choosing a right lotion for diabetic feetUnsightly dry or scaly feet can be a problem for patients of all ages.
 Thickened or cracking skin on the heels and bottoms of your feet may be embarrassing, but it could also have long-lasting health implications for some people.
-Fortunately, a regular cleansing and moisturizing regimen can restore your skin to health and guard against future problems.
+Fortunately, by choosing a lotion for diabetic feet and maintaining a regular cleansing and moisturizing regimen, you can restore your skin to health and guard against future problems.

-Dry, Cracked Feet Can Be Deadly for Patients With Diabetes
+Dry and Cracked Feet Can Be Deadly for Patients With Diabetes

-Patients with diabetes are not only more prone to dry skin on their feet, but they're also at higher risk of suffering wounds due to an inability to feel their feet.
+Patients with diabetes are not only more prone to dry and crack skin on their feet, but they're also at higher risk of suffering wounds due to an inability to feel their feet.
 Diabetic neuropathy can prevent feet from sweating, which keeps the skin soft and moist.
 As the skin dries out, it can crack and open the body up to infection.

 Diabetes may also cause circulation problems, preventing a patient's feet from getting the blood and nutrients they need to heal.
 As an open wound can have life-threatening consequences, it's vital for patients to moisturize their feet regularly—and see a podiatrist immediately if they have a sore that won't heal.

 While any lotion is an improvement, some moisturizers are better than others at restoring softness and flexibility to the skin.
 Thinner lotions for the face and hands may temporarily relieve foot dryness, but thicker lotions like body creams or butters generally last longer.
+It is essential to adhere to appropriate diabetic foot care tips to maintain healthy feet.

-• Parabens.
+1. Parabens.
 Some lotions contain preservatives called parabens to prevent them from spoiling.
 Parabens can dry out the skin more quickly, causing skin irritation or even topical rashes.
 Always do a "patch test" when trying out a new lotion, only applying a small amount and waiting a few hours to see if you have a reaction.

-• Moisturizing agents.
+2. Moisturizing agents.
 Emollients (such as petroleum jelly, mineral oils, and shea butter) trap water under the skin by creating an oily layer on the surface.
 Humectants (such as glycerin, lecithin, and propylene glycol) moisturize by drawing water into the outer layer of the skin.

-• Scents and or alcohols.
+3. Scents and or alcohols.
 Lotions should be free of any overpowering scents, alcohols, or chemicals that can irritate or dry out the skin.

-• Active ingredients.
+4. Active ingredients.
 Some lotions contain stimulating agents that can relieve the pain in neuropathic feet, such as arnica, mint, eucalyptus, or capsaicin (hot pepper oil).

-• Exfoliants.
+5. Exfoliants.
 Ingredients such as urea, lanolin, and alpha hydroxy acids help the dead skin cells on the surface to fall off and reveal the healthier tissue below.

 It's best to apply lotion twice a day after washing your feet in warm water with mild soap—one that has similar ingredients to the lotion to avoid drying.
 Once your feet are completely dry between the toes, you should: